 We are an experimental research group focusing on the investigation of ultrafast processes in strongly correlated materials.
 Our goal is the understanding of the fundamental interactions at play on the microscopic level in such materials, leading to complex behavior.
 We develop and employ complementary ultrafast techniques such as time- and angle-resolved photoelectron spectroscopy (trARPES) and time-resolved diffraction techniques to study those elementary interaction processes and couplings across ultrafast phase transitions.

-In our study (arXiv:2011.03230), we investigate an ultrafast charge-density-wave-to-metal transition after optical excitation by combining state-of-the-art time-resolved electronic and structural probes.
-By tracking the electronic [more...]
+In our study which was published in Nature Communications, we investigate an ultrafast charge-density-wave-to-metal transition after optical excitation by combining state-of-the-art time-resolved electronic and structural [more...]